Actor Gene Hackman, prolific Oscar winner, found dead at home at 95 years old

 “I’ll watch maybe five minutes of it,” he once told Time magazine, “and I’ll get this icky feeling, and I turn the channel.”

-Bob Thomas, a longtime Associated Press journalist who died in 2014, compiled biographical material for this obituary
+Entertainment Writer Andrew Dalton in Los Angeles contributed to this report.
+Bob Thomas, a longtime Associated Press journalist who died in 2014, compiled biographical material for this obituary.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.